ruusey/JRelay/README.md

 ## Project Structure
 **JRelay** is structured to allow the user acess to their plugins, game XML, packet structures and fields all contained within the install directory of **JRelay**. **JRelay** is built using basic Java socket IO to communicate with the Remote RotMG servers and your Local Client.
 The JRelayGUI can be run by simply **double clicking JRelay.jar.** For windows users, it is wise to create a batch program to execute JRelay.

+**JRelay** makes use of a modular plugin system to allow third parties to write their own programs to manipulate the game's data.
+Plugins in **JRelay** operate slightly different from plugins for `KRelay` which most of you are used to.
+Plugins for **JRelay** are not attached to individual user instances until they connect

 ## Windows Users:
 Please feel free to use the following pre-written batch script as well as add your own custom JVM arguments:
 ```